TownLake/blog-samrhea-legacy/content/posts/2024/2024-05-04-newborn-sleep/index.md

 ![Sleep Data](./media/sleep-data.png)

+That data is helpful.
+You can see patterns and begin to plan routines.

-Other than curiosity, I am not sure that this data is useful at all.
+Other than curiosity, I am not sure that the data about **me** is useful at all.
 I feel that way about all sleep data in the age of wearables.
 I cannot tell you my resting heart rate if I had not measured it over the last few weeks, but I could definitely tell you if I slept poorly last night.
 I don't need an app to tell me that.
 What do the metrics provide if you are not trying to diagnose something like sleep apnea?

 I also find the Apple Watch uncomfortable to wear in bed.
 Even though I [otherwise love it](https://blog.samrhea.com/posts/2024/apple-mechanical-watch).
 I probably slept worse than normal because of this, at least initially.
 Post update: where I did find interesting data is in the baby app that we have started using.
 You can see some real patterns forming that I am sure our son will modify significantly every week for the next few years.